Mehdi Taremi: Senior

 Taremi made his debut against Uzbekistan in a friendly match on 11 June 2015.
 He also came on as a second-half substitute in a World Cup Qualifying match against Turkmenistan on 16 June 2015.

 On 3 September 2015, Taremi scored his first senior goals, a brace, in a 6–0 victory over Guam in a 2018 FIFA World Cup qualifier.
 On 23 March 2017, Taremi scored the winning and only goal in Iran's victory against Qatar in the final round of World Cup qualifying.
 He followed this up with another goal on 28 March 2017, in a 1–0 victory against China.
 On 12 June 2017, Taremi scored the second goal for Iran in a 2–0 win over Uzbekistan to seal the country's first consecutive qualification to two World Cups.
 In June 2018, he was named in Iran's final 23-man squad for the 2018 FIFA World Cup in Russia.
 With the score tied 1–1 in stoppage time in Iran's group stage match with Portugal, Taremi missed a point-blank shot wide left that would have eliminated Portugal and advanced Iran to the round of 16.

 He was also named in Iran's final 26-man squad by Carlos Queiroz for the 2022 FIFA World Cup.
-In the first group stage game, he scored two goals as Iran lost 6-2 to England.
+In the first group stage game, he scored two goals as Iran lost 6–2 to England.

+On March 25, 2025, Taremi scored twice against Uzbekistan in a 2–2 draw, a result that secured Iran’s qualification for the 2026 FIFA World Cup, marking their seventh appearance in the tournament.
+Later that year, on 8 September, he made his 100th international appearance in a 1–0 defeat against Uzbekistan in the CAFA Nations Cup final.

 Personal life

 Taremi is the third and the youngest child of his family.
 His older brother Mohammad is also a football player.

 He was in a relationship with Iranian actress Sahar Ghoreishi for months in 2018.
-In March 2020, Taremi announced he is in a new relationship and prepares for marriage.
+In March 2020, Taremi announced that he had started a new relationship and is preparing for marriage.

-On 15 April 2022, Sporting CP, a rival of Taremi's current club FC Porto, published an article on their club website and referred to Taremi as "a true snake charmer, someone from Persia always ready to go and perform circus tricks".
-The article was met with lots of criticism from both Porto fans and Iranians, including the Iranian Ambassador to Portugal, Morteza Damanpak.
-The article was later deleted by the club.
+On 15 April 2022, Sporting CP, a rival of Taremi's then-club Porto, published an article on their club website and referred to Taremi as "a true snake charmer, someone from Persia always ready to go and perform circus tricks".
+The article was criticized by Porto fans and Iranians, including the Iranian Ambassador to Portugal, Morteza Damanpak.
+The club later deleted the article.